Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 Quarantine is no longer required as pre-travel and on-arrival PCR tests have become mandatory.

 Many attractions such as restaurants, cafes and public markets have re-opened.
-A night curfew has been implemented from 10pm, Fridays total lockdown is also in effect every weekend from 7pm on Thursdays till 6am on Saturdays until 15 May.
+A night curfew is implemented from 7pm to 6am.
+A total lockdown is also in effect every weekend from 7pm on Thursdays till 6am on Saturdays until 15 May.
 Different rules apply during Ramadan.

 Travellers must provide a negative result of a PCR test taken no more than 72 hours before arrival.
 Additionally, they must undergo another test upon arrival.
 The on-arrival test costs must be paid for in advance, and those arriving at Queen Alia International Airport should pay through this link.
 Children under 5 are exempt.

 Pakistan has re-opened for travel with commercial flights flying to all airports, except for Gwadar and Turbat.
 From 6 to 20 April, travellers from Category C countries are not allowed to enter.
 Pakistan has extended travel restrictions from the UK until further notice.

 14 days of self-isolation at home/accommodation.
 Travellers from Category A countries do not need to quarantine upon arrival.